About the Club

 Winning the Sun Code for Freedom

-When the contest was judged, Amrita Vishwa Vidyapeetham emerged as the champion university, with 105 contributions.
-The college that came second had only 10 contributions in total.
-The team were invited to Hyderabad for the Sun Tech Days 2008 during which the prizes were awarded.
+Every day, students would stayback in the lab till late and work on contributing to various open source software from Sun Microsystems.
+When the contest was judged, Amrita Vishwa Vidyapeetham emerged as the champion university, with a total of 105 contributions.
+The team that came second had only 10 contributions in total.
+Our students were invited to Hyderabad for the Sun Tech Days 2008 where the prizes were awarded.
 After this students started regularly contributing to Sun Open Source products with the active support of Sun Microsystems.

 Gaining Recognition through GSoC

-In 2010, Vipin chanced upon Google Summer of Code, and 3 members of the club got selections the very first time.
+In 2010, Vipin sir chanced upon Google Summer of Code, and 3 members of the club got selected for the first time.
 Over the years, through the experiences shared by the seniors, more and more students started participating in GSoC.
-Having started with a strength of 10 members, the club now has about 100 active members, and several alumni actively developing the club
+Having started with a strength of 10 members, the club now has about 50 active members, and several alumni actively mentoring the club.